-The Group's major financial instruments include other assets, accounts receivable, deposits and other receivables, bank balances, accounts payable, other payables, lease liabilities and bank borrowings.
+The Group's major financial instruments include other assets, accounts receivable, deposits and other receivables, bank balances, accounts payable, other payables and lease liabilities.

 Details of the financial instruments are disclosed in the respective notes.
 The risks associated with these financial instruments include credit risk, market risk (currency risk and interest rate risk) and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 The management of the Group manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.